grafana/alloy/docs/sources/get-started/install/linux.md

    ```

 The {{< param "PRODUCT_NAME" >}} UI is a web application that runs on `http://localhost:12345/` and allows for
-[../../tasks/debug/](debugging your configuration) and viewing it in a visual format.
+[debugging your configuration] and viewing it in a visual format.
 Enabling this UI is recommended
 for beginners and is not necessary for network isolated, headless, or production installs.
 It also enables hot-reloading
 of the {{< param "PRODUCT_NAME" >}} configuration without restarting the system service.